shashankv02/sitebackup/_posts/2017-04-13-virtual env.md

 virtualenv solves these problems by creating isolated python environments for each of your projects.

-To understand how virtualenv works, we first need to understand how python searches for modules.
+To understand how virtualenv works, we first need to understand how python searches for packages.
 When we import a package, python interpreter searches a list of directories under `sys.path` variable.